 What changes are required to implement the strategy?

 Do we have sufficient budget and skills available and can we close any gaps?

 What risks exist for each strategy considering competition, the operating environment and the cost of failure?

 You now have a document that you and everyone in the business can be proud of.
 A great marketing strategy can be the foundation of focused business growth, customer satisfaction and employee engagement.
 But it’s just the start.

 Execution of your strategy is the next step.
 And that’s another story.

 If you're interested in Strategic Marketing and want to learn more, we recommend this page.

 Read more from Stuart here.

-Stuart Poignand is the founder and director of Poignand Consulting, a strategically focussed inbound agency business that helps business to unlock value from its brands, products, services and customer experiences.
+Stuart Poignand is the founder and director of Poignand Consulting, a strategically focussed inbound marketing and sales enablement consultancy that helps business to unlock customer value.